CodingGarden/discord-welcome-code-of-conduct/README.md

 Stickers and merch can be found on RedBubble: <https://www.redbubble.com/people/w3cj/collections/907384-coding-garden-with-cj>

-:point_down:  Be sure to read and acknowledge the Code of Conduct message below.
+👇 Be sure to read and acknowledge the Code of Conduct message below.

 ### **Code of Conduct**